cklukas/ckUtilities/README.md

 ctest --test-dir build/dev --output-on-failure
 ```

-Unit tests exercise the shared libraries and each tool's core logic (JSON tree building, Markdown analysis, disk-usage math, and
-configuration registries).
-The suite uses GoogleTest and is enabled automatically when `BUILD_TESTING` is on, so running `ctest`
-after a build executes the new checks.
+Unit tests exercise the shared libraries and each tool's core logic (JSON tree building, Markdown analysis, disk-usage math, configuration registries, and the ck-ai runtime stubs).
+The suite uses GoogleTest and is enabled automatically when `BUILD_TESTING` is on, so running `ctest` after a build executes the new checks.

+For the ck-ai tooling, copy `configs/ckai.example.toml` to `~/.config/cktools/ckai.toml` and adjust the model path once you have a local GGUF file.

 #### Install (to staging directory):